WHAT IF I HAVE PROBLEMS PAYING MY RENT?

 Can I get help to pay my rent?

 You may be entitled to Housing Benefit to help with your rent.
 However, it is still your responsibility to make the claim and return all the information on time to West Dunbartonshire Council Housing Benefit Department.
-To get an estimate of how much benefit you may be entitled to, you can use West Dunbartonshire Council’s online Housing Benefit Calculator, which is accessed via its website.
+To get an estimate of how much benefit you may be entitled to, you can use the entitledto calculator, which can be accessed here.

 Arrears paid directly from your benefit